• clock icon

 Challenge Irrational Beliefs

 One of the first steps in overcoming your fear is to challenge irrational beliefs and misconceptions about public restrooms.
 Understand that toilet seats are often cleaner than many other commonly touched surfaces, such as doorknobs or shopping carts.
-Educate yourself on the actual cleanliness standards of public restrooms to help reframe your fears.
+Learning more about the actual cleanliness standards of public restrooms to help reframe your fears.

 Practice Relaxation Techniques